gmeadiv/reading-notes/class_08.md

   - floating elements: takes element out of normal flow, positions element to far right or left of the parent box, floated element becomes block-level element around which other elements flow
   - box offset properties: tells browser how far from top/bottom or left/right a box should be placed
   - z-index property: controls which box is on top in case of overlapping boxes

+  ## Flexbox
+  - layout: positioning, float, display
+    - pros: lets us move things
+    - cons: can move other things on the page, makes it hard to predict, not super logical
+  - flexbox:
+    - section > div tags